Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) The Briefing Area is restricted to Departmental Personnel only.*

 *c) The Guidance booth is restricted to Regulations Department personnel, if none are online, other departmental personnel may take their place.
-NCMs are not allowed inside unless taking shelter from an active hostile threat.*
+Corporation Personnel are not allowed inside unless taking shelter from an active hostile threat.*

 *d) The Executive Sectors for both Regulations and Innovation Personnel are restricted to their respective Departmental Members only.
 These respective Departmental Members can grant temporary authorization into their sectors.*

-*e) Regulations Personnel may enter all the aforementioned places in order to deal with any legislation infractors.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.

-9) Areas that can be reasonably described as being owned by a force that is not the Nova Corporation is restricted to all personnel except personnel ranking Classification - O and Security Personnel.
+9) Areas that can be reasonably described as being owned by a force that is not the Nova Corporation are restricted to all personnel except personnel ranking Classification - O and Security Personnel.*

-10) The Underwater Sector in general is restricted to Security Personnel, Engineering Personnel and Regulations Personnel internally ranking Regulating Official or above.
+10) The Underwater Sector in general is restricted to Departmental personnel.

-*a) Innovation Personnel internally ranking Expert Innovator or above may enter, along with proper testing personnel, for the express purpose of Innovation.
-When not testing, permission from the Innovation Department directorate is required.*

-*b) Regulation Personnel are authorized to enter the Underwater Sector regardless of rank , under the condition that there is an AoS infractor inside the Underwater Sector, and there are Security Personnel available to escort them out of the sector.*

-*c) Security Personnel within the Task Force Detachment “The Crazies”, internally ranking Triggerman or above have been granted the ability to grant other personnel access to any area within the Under Water Sector.*
+*a) Security Personnel within the Task Force Detachment “The Crazies”, internally ranking "Triggermen" or above, have been granted the ability to grant other personnel access to any area within the Underwater Sector.*

-11) Ore deposit areas at TSZ, and Power Plant are restricted to members of the Security Corps, Engineering Department, and NCM's ranking Classification-O+.
+11) Ore deposit areas are restricted to Security, Regulations, Engineering Personnel, and personnel ranking Classification - O.

-*a) Regulations personnel are permitted to enter the ore deposit areas at TSZ and Power Plant, under the condition that there is an AoS infractor in that given area.*

-12) The Power Plant is restricted to Security, Regulations and Engineering Personnel Only.
+12) The Power Plant is restricted to Security, Regulations, and Engineering Personnel only.

-*a) The ore vault located within the Power Plant is to be accessed only by Engineering Department Personnel and those ranking Classification - O or higher.*
+*a) The ore vault located within the Power Plant is to be accessed only by Engineering Personnel and those ranking Classification - O or higher.*

-*b) Regulations Personnel may enter the Ore Vault for the purpose of apprehending an infractor.*

-*c) Security Personnel may access the ore vault under the circumstance that there is an ongoing Hostile Raid in that area or to help in the apprehension of an infractor.*
+*b) Security Personnel may access the ore vault under the circumstance that there is an ongoing Hostile Raid in that area or to help in the apprehension of an infractor.*

-*d) The ore vault located within the Power Plant is to be accessed only by Engineering Department Personnel and those ranking Classification - O or higher.
-Security Personnel may access the ore vault under the circumstance that there is an ongoing Hostile Raid in that area.*

-13) The "Ocean" is restricted to the Innovation Department "Paragon" Research Team, members of the Security Corps Task Force Detachment "The Crazies", relevant Security Personnel, relevant Regulations Personnel, personnel at the rank of Classification - O and Test Subjects participating in the test.
+13) The "Ocean" is restricted to the Innovation Department "Paragon" Research Team, members of the Security Corps Task Force Detachment "The Crazies", relevant Security and Regulations Personnel, personnel at the rank of Classification - O and Test Subjects participating in the test.

 *a) Personnel part of the Innovation Department "Paragon" Research Team may grant temporary access to the area with valid reasoning.*

 *b) The only exception to this clause is for expeditions within "The Challenger" located in the ocean, which is restricted to Innovation Personnel, Security Personnel in Task Force Detachment "The Crazies" and personnel ranking Classification - O and above.*

-*c) Regulations Personnel may enter the area for the purpose of apprehending an infractor.*

-14) All personnel are not allowed to loiter around or repeatedly open the entrances to areas that they do not have access to under the Articles of Service.
-This includes the TSZ airlock, Entity Area hangar doors, Ore Depot fence gate, etc.
+14) All personnel are not allowed to loiter around or repeatedly open the entrances to areas that they do not have access to.
+This includes the Test Subject Zone airlock, Entity Area hangar doors, Ore Depot fence gate, etc.

-15) Facilities owned by the Nova Corporation without proper legislation are restricted to Combative Personnel, Regulations personnel, Operations Personnel, and personnel ranking Classification-O with proper authorization and reason.
+15) Facilities owned by the Nova Corporation without proper legislation are restricted to Security, Regulations, Operations Personnel, and personnel ranking Classification-O with proper authorization and reason.

-*a) “Proper legislation” is defined as legislation that restricts it to certain personnel in Article 2; Subsection 3:1.*
+*a) “Proper legislation” is defined as legislation that restricts it to certain personnel in Article 3 Subsection 3:1.*

+16) Regulations Personnel may enter any area that is not restricted by Classification - X or Operations Personnel to apprehend infractors.*

-16) Regulations Personnel and their accompanying Test Subject(s) and escort(s) may be granted access to any area under the circumstance that the corresponding department member authorizes use of that area during a Site Showcase.
+17) Regulations Personnel and their accompanying Test Subject(s) and escort(s) may be granted access to any area under the circumstance that the corresponding department member authorizes use of that area during a Site Showcase.

 *a) The Forward Operating Base is authorized by Security Corps Task Force Detachment “Iron Fist”.
 Any other area is authorized by the Security escort, as long as they have access to said area.*